Board of Optometry

 - Notice of Rule Making Hearing on January 16.
 2019

-- CPT Codes approved by the Optometry Board, Revision Date 11.08.2019 The Tennessee Board of Optometry has a list of CPT codes they have approved within the scope of practice, as denoted in TCA 63-14-101 through 63-14-121.
+- CPT Codes approved by the Optometry Board, Revision Date 02.05.2020 The Tennessee Board of Optometry has a list of procedures and services they have approved within the scope of practice, as denoted in TCA 63-14-101 through 63-14-121.
 The list is subject to change.
 The associated CPT codes are being provided on this website for the convenience of Optometrists.
 Please note, that while the Board has approved these CPT codes to be within the scope of practice, it is up to the individual insurance companies whether they approve coverage or not.
 Information on CPT codes is provided to the State of Tennessee, Department of Health, by insurance companies.
 The State of Tennessee, Department of Health does not create CPT codes, nor does the Board intervene in insurance matters on behalf of licensees or the public.

 - Professional Privilege Tax Due June 1, 2016

 - NEW - Policy Statement on Working on a Lapsed License - 2016

 - April 2015 Update on Continuing Education in Prescribing Controlled Substances

 - Background Checks Required for Those Providing Patient Care

 - REPORT TO A LOCAL LAW ENFORCEMENT AGENCY BY A PROVIDER OF A PERSON ATTEMPTING TO OBTAIN CONTROLLED SUBSTANCES BY DECEPTION